contentful/contentful-persistence.swift/README.md

 **NOTE:** Optionality in Core Data entities differs from Swift optionality.
 For Core Data entities, optionality means that a property may be absent during a save-to-database operation.
 To configure a property's optionality, open the "Data Model Inspector" in Xcode's "Utilities" right sidebar and toggle the "Optional" checkbox.
 ![](Screenshots/CoreDataOptionality.png)

-The mapping of Contentful fields to your data model entities will be derived automatically, but you can also customize it, by implementing the `static func fieldMapping() -> [FieldName: String]?` on your class.
+The mapping of Contentful fields to your data model entities will be derived automatically, but you can also customize it by implementing the `static func fieldMapping() -> [FieldName: String]?` on your class.

 Below is an example of a model class.